Courses are available for scheduling through three delivery systems: Resident Instruction, Continuing Education, and World Campus.

 and take examinations.
 See also Section 48-80, symbols for Course Audit.

-An official record of course participation (grade or symbol) is limited to a student who is registered for a course according to an official University registration procedure.
+An official record of course participation (grade or symbol) is limited to a student who is officially enrolled in a course according to an official University registration procedure.
 Except as provided for in Section 48-40, the student must be registered for the course during the semester in which the course requirements are completed and the grade or symbol must be assigned at the end of that semester.

-No instructor has the right to change the regular schedule of classes or to allow students to attend other sections of the same course without the consent of the dean of the college or the campus executive officer in which the course is taught, except when a student is directed to change from one section of a course to another section of the course by the instructor's department head.
+No instructor has the right to change the regular scheduled meeting day and time for a class or to allow students to attend other sections of the same course without the consent of the dean of the college or the campus executive officer in which the course is taught, except when a student is directed to change from one section of a course to another section of the course by the instructor's department head.

 Revised: 8/7/73 (as Rule J-1)